Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-79-the-long-fight.md

 They did that a lot.
 But not *all* the time.
 Fuckin’ vexing.
 There were stretches of ground they’d taken an’ then lost again ‘cuz o’ that.

-Even so...Vark’s territory was gettin’ bigger, an’ the Hunters were losin’ ground.
+Even so...
+Vark’s territory was gettin’ bigger, an’ the Hunters were losin’ ground.
 So the momentum *was* on the invasion’s side.

 And he was gonna keep it there or die tryin’.
 Once they got this bubble cleaned out, had time to build up properly, the space navy got their orbitals swept free and clear...